 - Take a look at IRS Publication 590 – Individual Retirement Arrangements.

 - Factors to consider when choosing between a Roth IRA and a Regular IRA

 - USA Today: Answers to questions about converting from a traditional IRA to a Roth IRA

 I’ll pass along additional Roth IRA information in the future.
 If you have further questions, leave them in the comments here, and I’ll do my best to research the answers for you.

-Part 2: How to start a Roth IRA (and where to do it)
+Part 3: How to open a Roth IRA (and where to do it)